jmce22/pands-project/README.md

 Using pandas, we can generate various summary statistics of the data contained in a pandas Dataframe object.
 One way of doing this is to use methods to generate individual summary statistics for the columns of numerical data in the Dataframe: examples include the .mean() and .max() methods, used to calculate the mean value and max value, respectively, of each column of numerical data in the dataframe.

 It is possible, however, to produce numerous summary statistics with one command by using the *.describe()* method.
 I used this method here, where I looked for summary statistics for:
-1. each of the four measured traits ('sepal width', 'sepal height', 'petal width' and 'petal height') for all of the flowers as a group (sample size = 150), and
+1. each of the four measured traits ('sepal width', 'sepal length', 'petal width' and 'petal length') for all of the flowers as a group (sample size = 150), and
 2. each of the four measured traits for *each* variety of Iris flower (3 groups each of sample size = 50).

 I generated the second set of statistics because I was interested in seeing how different the statistics would be for each Iris variety in isolation.
 I used the pandas *groupby()* function in conjunction with the *.describe* method to generate these statistics.
 I also used the NumPy method *np.transpose()* to invert the way the summary statistics were printed, because when printed without inverting them, the results are not easily readible on the outputted text file.